Sunday, November 24, 2024

-When I got home and downloaded my photos, I realized that I would be able to use my new gull book, The Gull Guide North America by Amar Ayyash which, in an earlier post, I gave an excellent review.
+When I got home and downloaded my photos, I realized that I would be able to use my new gull field guide, The Gull Guide North America by Amar Ayyash which, in an earlier post, I gave an excellent review.

-Above and below: Of course, a closed winged bird makes it impossible to see the field marks important to age this bird.
+Above and below Bonaparte's Gull (Chroicocephalus philadelphia).
+A closed winged bird makes it challenging to see the field marks important to age this bird.
 While it does have pale pink legs, Amar Ayyash does not mention these specifically.

 Above: Adult Herring Gull (Larus Smithsonianus)

 Above and two below: Unfortunate adult Herring Gull with a small fishing lure securely caught in its nostrils.
 We hear and read of this happening all the time.
 Occasionally, I have also seen it.
-Once a plastic six-pack holder was strangling a Canada Goose around the neck.
+Once I saw a plastic six-pack holder strangling a Canada Goose.
 Ever since I have always carefully cut anything like ringed plastic into pieces thereby making this impossible to happen.
-In this bird's case it appears to be a fishing lure that is cast out and waddles along the water's surface or just slightly below the water as the fisherman slowly reels it back in.
+In this gull's case it appears to be a fishing lure that is cast out and waddles along the water's surface or just slightly below the water as the fisherman slowly reels it back in.
 Such a design is to attract a fish to strike from below.
-In this case, I think the gull likely struck it from above.
+In this case, I think the gull likely struck from above.
 In all of the photos a faint stain of red is seen on the lower wing feathers.
-My guess, this is likely to be a blood stain that resulted when the bird attempted to dislodge the lure from its bill.
+My guess is that this is likely to be a blood stain that resulted when the bird attempted to dislodge the lure from its bill.
+While it is unclear from these photos if the gull can still open and close its bill, a close look reveals that it will be severely constrained.

 It's important to see this.

-Unfortunately, it seems unlikely the bird can last long.
+Unfortunately, it seems unlikely the bird can survive long.

 No comments: